asontu/asontu.github.io/_posts/2024-05-16-a-poor-mans-custom-stylesheet-bookmarklet.md

 You can simply copy this script and paste it in the field for the bookmark URL and it should work.

 The first time you click the bookmark it finds that there is no saved stylesheet for the domain you're on and it adds a visible `<style>` tag to the page, absolutely positioned at the top-left of the page.
 By default it adds a small snippet that acts like a poor man's dark mode also discussed [earlier on this blog](/2020/04/21/styling-external-iframe-content.html).
 You can write the CSS you want and when you're done, click the bookmark a second time and it will save the CSS in the `localStorage` associated with that domain and hide the style tag.
 Now any time you visit the website and click the bookmark, it will see that you have CSS saved and apply it silently.
-Clicking the bookmark toggles the visibility of the `<style>` tag so you can continue editing and save etc.
+Clicking the bookmark toggles the visibility of the `<style>` tag so you can continue editing and saving etc.

 Q&A - Why it's a "poor man's" solution
 --------------------------------------